City Commission reviewed the city’s subdivision regulations

 Looking at the Criss Additions, Rickard said after four years the waterline infrastructure had paid for itself and was producing $426,000 in property taxes.

-Page 2 of 6 - “Definitely that development has paid for itself and continues to pay for itself,” he said.
+“Definitely that development has paid for itself and continues to pay for itself,” he said.
 “We think development is a good thing.
 It helps the city continue to grow.
 We hear from a lot of employers in the area of employees who cannot find adequate housing in town and have to live in another town and commute to El Dorado.
 We want to do everything we can to help them find a house in El Dorado.
 We are struggling to get new homes built in town.”

 Commissioner Bill Young said he thought a large part of that struggle was a lack of lots.